 - discuss & explore curricular enrichment & reform through both formal and informal interaction with the MIT community

 The ultimate goal is to reform their current curricular using new materials, approaches and methods that exemplify the best of MIT’s practices: problem-solving, student-centered, innovation and bringing knowledge to bear on the world’s greatest challenges.

-Dr. Idehai Ohijeagbon, University of Ilorin, Nigeria
+Dr. Obioma U. UCHE, American University of Nigeria